SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/📸 Content Capture/📖 Joe's Readwise/Readwise Syncs.md

 [[2024-06-17]] 11:04 PM — Synced 3 highlights from 1 document.
     - 3 highlights from The Great AI Retrenchment Has Begun

+[[2024-06-18]] 6:53 AM — Synced 6 highlights from 1 document.
+    - 6 highlights from AI Won't Be AGI, Until It Can at Least Do This